catielanier/portico/README.md

 Portico does not replace Portage.
 It wraps common package workflows with a reviewable plan, scoped config writes, and a friendlier USE flag flow.

+It is meant to make common Portage tasks easier to understand without hiding what Gentoo is actually doing.

 ## What Portico does

 Portico helps with: